 Most of our sales to customers are on an open credit basis, with typical payment terms of 30 days.
 We may experience losses due to a customer's inability to pay.
 Beyond our open credit arrangements, some of our customers have entered into recourse and non-recourse financing leasing arrangements using third-party leasing companies.
 Under the terms of recourse leases, which are generally three years or less, we remain liable for the aggregate unpaid remaining lease payments to the third-party leasing companies in the event of end-user customer default.
-During periods of economic uncertainty, our exposure to credit risks of our customers may increase further if our customers and their customers or their lease financing sources are adversely affected by global economic conditions.
+During periods of economic uncertainty, our exposure to credit risks from our customers increases.
+In addition, our exposure to credit risks of our customers may increase further if our customers and their customers or their lease financing sources are adversely affected by global economic conditions.